sloukapetr/sloukapetr/README.md

 - 👋 Hi!
-Visit my webpage sloukapetr.cz.
+Visit my webpage https://sloukapetr.cz.
 - 👀 I’m interested in telecommunications, electrical engineering and software development.
 - 🌱 I’m currently learning everything at the Brno University of Technology at the Faculty of Electrical Engineering and Communication.
 - 💞️ I’m looking to collaborate on project in Laravel.